Private Student Loans

 PRIVATE STUDENT LOANS ARE AN IMPORTANT RESPONSIBILITY

-Taking out private loans for college may help make your education possible.
-College may help you achieve new career goals and pursue a rewarding future.
-But, it’s important to know your risks and responsibilities as a borrower.
-You need to ensure you are ready to take out and eventually repay your private loans.
+Opting for private loans to finance your college education can make your academic journey possible.
+College opens doors to new career opportunities and a promising future.
+Nevertheless, it is crucial to be aware of the risks and responsibilities as a borrower.
+You must ensure that you are prepared to take out and eventually repay your private loans.

 *https://nces.ed.gov/programs/digest/d20/tables/dt20_311.15.asp